Journalists and Technologists Develop Innovative Products to Make the Truth go Viral

 The Solutions Challenge was also an opportunity for journalists and technologists from around the world to learn from each other.
 “Being in a space that incubates and encourages innovation invites more creativity, more innovation,” said Smith Galer.

-“You meet other people, and mentors, from different continents and cultures, who have different objectives and issues,” said Mikhail Ageev, the director of innovation at RFE/RL.
+“You meet other people, and mentors, from different continents and cultures, who have different objectives and issues,” said Mikhail Ageev, the president of Internet Innovations Foundation (Kyrgyz Republic).
 “You can just interact with them, share your ideas, vision, and it can motivate you to look differently at the problem you are trying to solve.”

 Participants received support from expert mentors Justin Arenstein of Code for Africa, ICFJ’s Maggie Farley and Nasr ul Hadi of PROTO.
 Selected projects will receive up to $20,000 and further mentorship to transform their prototype into reality.